The directors of Robertson & Hindmarsh Pty Ltd are Scott Robertson and Jan Robertson.

 Scott Robertson holds the degrees of Master of the Built Environment (Building Conservation), Bachelor of Architecture (Honors), and Doctor of Philosophy (for research the traditional Javanese house), all awarded by the University of New South Wales, Sydney, Australia.

-Scott has 20 years' experience as a lecturer at both the University of Sydney and the University of New South Wales in subjects relating to the management of architectural practices.
+Scott has lectured at both the University of Sydney and the University of New South Wales in subjects relating to the management of architectural practices.

 He has written a large number of articles for newspapers and journals, chapters in books on architecture and has translated articles on architecture from both French and Indonesian to English as well as giving general lectures on architecture and conservation and speaking at specialist seminars and conferences.

-Scott is the founding president of Docomomo Australia, the Australian branch of an international organization, founded in the Netherlands and now headquartered in Lisbon, concerned with the documentation and conservation of buildings and areas or modern architecture.
-He is a member of Docomomo International's Advisory Board
+Scott is the founding president of Docomomo Australia, the Australian branch of an international organization, headquartered in Delft, the Netherlands, concerned with the documentation and conservation of buildings and areas or modern architecture.
+He is a member of Docomomo International's Advisory Board.

-Scott is also a member of the National Trust of Australia (NSW), a member of the executive committee of the Art Deco Society of NSW, a member of Society of Architectural Historians of Australia and New Zealand (SAHANZ), the Royal Australian Historical Society (RAHS) and a full member of Australia ICOMOS.
+Scott is also a member of the National Trust of Australia (NSW), a member of Society of Architectural Historians of Australia and New Zealand (SAHANZ), the Royal Australian Historical Society (RAHS) and a full member of Australia ICOMOS.
 Scott is a Fellow of the Australian Institute of Architects.

 Scott Robertson also acts as an expert witness on heritage matters in the NSW Land & Environment Court.